 First Report on the application of the Audiovisual Media Services Directive (AVMSD)

-First Report from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions on the application of Directive 2010/13/EU "Audiovisual Media Services Directive" - Audiovisual Media Services and Connected Devices: Past and Future Perspectives.
+- First Report from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions on the application of Directive 2010/13/EU "Audiovisual Media Services Directive" - Audiovisual Media Services and Connected Devices: Past and Future Perspectives (all languages)

 The report shows that the AVMSD is working well, but that the audiovisual sector is undergoing rapid change in technology and business practices.
 There are a number of issues concerning commercial communications and further guidance is needed on Connected TV.
 The Commission will thus update its interpretative communication on certain provisions on televised advertising in 2013 and will launch a public consultation on Connected TV by the end 2012.